Dividends, Bonus shares and

 by roughly the dividend amount because cash leaves the company.

-indicate company is mature and has limited expansion prospects.
+indicate the company is mature and has limited expansion prospects.

 ·